 If the premises were not being used as a restaurant before the owner may not have the certificate.
 In this case, insist that the owner gets this certificate before you sign the tenancy agreement for your restaurant.
 If the owner leaves getting the certificate to you, factor in the costs and negotiates for it in the rent.
 Obtaining a Fire Certificate is a lengthy process which may take up to months.
 You can obtain a Fire Permit or Fire Safety Certificate for the interim.

 8. Licenses Required to Open a Restaurant in Singapore

-Now that your premises are set, the next step to open a restaurant in Singapore is to get all the required licenses.
+Now that your premises are set, the next step to opening a restaurant in Singapore is to get all the required licenses.
 Here are the details of all the licenses you may require.

 (i) Food Shop License